JuliaMath/Polynomials.jl/docs/src/index.md

  0.0
 ```

-For polynomials with suspected multplicites, the non-exported `Polynomials.Multroot.multroot` function can avoid some numerical issues that `roots` will have.
+For polynomials with multplicities, the non-exported `Polynomials.Multroot.multroot` function can avoid some numerical issues that `roots` will have.

-The `FactoredPolynomial` type store the roots (with multiplicities) and the leading coefficent of a polynomial.
+The `FactoredPolynomial` type stores the roots (with multiplicities) and the leading coefficent of a polynomial.
 In this example, the `multroot` function is used internally to identify the roots of `p` below, in the conversion from the `Polynomial` type to the `FactoredPolynomial` type:

 ```jldoctest
 julia> p = Polynomial([24, -50, 35, -10, 1])